-Turkish high-speed train
+Turkish high-speed YHT train

 A great way to get around Turkey!

-Savvy travellers will use a train for long distances, for example, Istanbul to Ankara or Konya, Ankara to Izmir or Kars.
-Then use a short bus trip to reach places off the rail network, for example the South coast resorts or Cappadocia.
+Savvy travellers will use a train for long distances, for example Istanbul to Ankara or Konya, Ankara to Izmir or Kars.
+Then use a short bus trip to reach places off the rail network, for example the south coast resorts or Cappadocia.

 small bullet point How to buy tickets